Ore City, Texas: State government

 Ore City is represented in the Texas Senate by Republican Bryan Hughes, District 1, and in the Texas House of Representatives by Republican Cole Hefner, District 5.

 Federal Government

 At the federal level, the two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz.
 Ore City is part of Texas's 5th congressional district, which is currently represented by Republican Lance Gooden.

 Education

-Ore City ISD has a complex history with Confederate imagery; the former Confederate soldier mascot was replaced by a pirate to represent a rebel identity, removing all controversial imagery of the confederate mascot.
+Ore City ISD has a complex history with Confederate imagery; the former Confederate soldier mascot was replaced by a pirate to represent a rebel identity, removing all controversial imagery of the Confederate mascot.

-Ore City and the surrounding area is served by the Ore City Independent School District.
+Ore City and the surrounding area are served by the Ore City Independent School District.